July 16, 2015

-An Epidural Steroid Injection, or ESI, involves injecting a steroid directly around the dura, the sac around the nerve roots that contains cerebrospinal fluid (the fluids that the nerve roots are bathed in).
-This may be performed at the cervical, thoracic, or lumbar level, or per caudal approach.
+An Epidural Steroid Injection (ESI) involves injecting a steroid directly around the dura, which is the sac around the nerve roots that contains cerebrospinal fluid (the fluids that the nerve roots are bathed in).
+This may be performed at the cervical, thoracic, or lumbar level, or using a per caudal approach.

-Injecting around the dura sac with the steroid can decrease inflammation associated with common conditions such as spinal stenosis, disc herniation or degenerative disc disease.
-It is also thought that there is a flushing effect from the injection that helps to remove or “flush out” inflammatory proteins that may cause pain from around the structures.
+Injecting around the dura sac can decrease inflammation associated with common conditions such as spinal stenosis, disc herniation, or degenerative disc disease.
+It is also thought that there is a flushing effect from the injection that helps to remove or “flush out” inflammatory proteins around the structures that may cause pain.

 What is a Selective Nerve Root Block?

-Another common injection, this block is primarily used to diagnose the specific source of nerve root pain, and secondarily, for therapeutic relief of low back pain and/or leg pain.
+Another common injection, a selective nerve root block (SNRB) is primarily used to diagnose the specific source of nerve root pain.
+Secondarily, it can provide therapeutic relief of low back pain and/or leg pain.

 When a nerve root becomes compressed and inflamed, it can produce back and/or leg pain.
-An imaging study may not clearly show which nerve is causing the pain, and this injection is performed to assist the physician in isolating the source of your pain.
+Your imaging study may not clearly show which nerve is causing the pain, in which case a selective nerve root block can be performed to assist the physician in isolating the source of your pain.
 In addition to its diagnostic function, this type of an injection can also be useful for treatment of certain disc herniation.

 What is a facet joint block?

-In cases where the facet joint itself is the pain generator, a facet injection can be performed to alleviate your pain.
-Similar to the SNRB described above, facet block injections are a diagnostic tool used to isolate and confirm the specific source of your pain.
-Also, facet blocks have a therapeutic effect as they numb the source of your pain and soothe the inflammation present.
-These injections may also be performed at the cervical, thoracic or lumbar regions of your spine.
+In cases where the facet joint itself is the pain generator, a facet block injection can be performed to alleviate your pain.
+Similar to the selective nerve root block, facet block injections are a diagnostic tool used to isolate and confirm the specific source of your pain.
+Facet blocks also have a therapeutic effect as they numb the source of your pain and soothe the inflammation present.
+These injections may be performed at the cervical, thoracic, or lumbar regions of your spine.

 Sacroiliac (SI) joint blocks are injections that are primarily used for diagnosing and treating low back pain associated with sacroiliac joint dysfunction.
 The SI joint lies next to the spine and connects the sacrum (bottom of your spine) with the pelvis (hip).

-You will be recovered for an additional period of about 10 minutes, offered a little snack and something to drink and given discharge instructions by the RN.
+The procedure can be performed in about ten to fifteen minutes.
+Afterward, you’ll be in our recovery room for an additional period of about 10 minutes, where you can have a snack and something to drink.
+You’ll then be given discharge instructions by the RN.
 You will be asked to complete a pain diary after the injection, charting your response to the injection you just received.
 You may feel extra pain initially after the injection, but this should subside.
-You may then be rescheduled for additional injections, as some injections are usually done in a series of 3.
-You may be required to have an escort or a ride home after the injection.
-This depends on the type of injection you received or if you had sedation.
+You may then be scheduled for additional injections, as these injections are usually done in a series of three.
+You WILL be required to have an escort drive you home.

-As with any minimally invasive procedure, there is a very slight risk of infection at the puncture site; swelling, bruising, and increased pain; or change in the character of your pain.
-With epidural injections there is also a remote risk that the needle might enter the dural sac into the cerebral spinal fluid, which may result in a spinal headache.
-Steps are taken to minimize your risk and maximize efficacy of treatment.
+As with any minimally invasive procedure, there is a very slight risk of infection at the puncture site, swelling, bruising, and increased pain or a change in the character of your pain.
+There is also a remote risk that the needle might enter the dural sac (except with facet injections) into the cerebral spinal fluid, which may result in a spinal headache.
+Steps are taken to minimize your risks and maximize the efficacy of treatment.

-Wear comfortable clothes to the surgery center.
-Leave valuables at home.
+You should wear comfortable clothes to the surgery center, and leave valuables at home.
 You must have a driver to take you home after the injection.
-No food or drink four hours before the injection.
-You may take all your regular medications with a small drink of water.
+You will need to fast — no food or drink — for four hours before the injection.
+You may however take all of your regular medications with a small drink of water.

-You will be contacted by a registered nurse prior to the injection to briefly review your history and to go over pre-procedure instructions with you.
-Please call the clinic at 425-486-1000 with any questions you might have prior to the procedure day so that we might address any issues or concerns you may have.
+You will be contacted by a registered nurse prior to your injection to briefly review your history and review the pre-procedure instructions.
+Please call the Spine Institute Northwest at (425) 486-1000 with any questions you might have PRIOR to the procedure day so that we can address any issues or concerns you may have.